10 Worst States for Filing Auto Insurance Claims in 2025

 Scott W Johnson is an independent insurance agent in California.
 Principal Broker and founder of Marindependent Insurance Services, Scott brings over 25 years of experience to his clients.
 His Five President’s Council awards prove he uses all he learned at Avocet, Sprint Nextel, and Farmers Insurance to the benefit of his clients.
 Scott quickly grasped the unique insurance requirements of his...

-Michigan and Maryland are the worst states to file auto insurance claims, with longer settlement times and expensive payouts.
-Texas and New York have the worst car insurance after claims due to a higher rate of accidents (Learn More: How to File a Claim and Win it Each Time).
+California and Massachusetts are the worst states to file auto insurance claims, with longer settlement times and high rate increases.
+Michigan and New York have the worst car insurance after claims due to a higher rate of accidents (Learn More: How to File a Claim and Win it Each Time).

 Erie, USAA, and State Farm are the cheapest auto insurance companies after claims, starting at $48 monthly.
 Read on to learn how claims affect auto insurance premiums.
 Enter your ZIP code to compare free quotes if your rates increased after a claim.